 However, the air-fried chips won’t store very well.
 They soften and get soggy.

 One serving of Brussels chips is about 1/2 cup and contains only 3 grams of net carbs, 2.4 grams of fiber, and only 57 calories.

 It’s a great snack in the afternoon with some cheese sticks, cured meat, or keto dipping sauce.

 It’s also a nice appetizer for game day or birthday parties.

 As mentioned above, since you are peeling off the outer leaves of the sprouts, you will have the middle part of the sprouts left.

 Store them in the fridge and cook them the next day following my roasted Brussels sprout recipe or add them to cabbage soup!

-Below I listed some keto recipes including vegetables to help you eat more greens while keeping your carbs in control.
+Below I listed some recipes with vegetables to help you eat more greens.

 Have you made Brussels Sprouts Chips?
 Share a comment and review below to tell me how much you love them.